 Was PSD to HTML ever a good idea?

 Yes, PSD to HTML workflows used to be one of the best ways to make websites.
 There’s two big reasons why PSD to HTML used to make sense.

-Secondly (and perhaps more importantly) the web used to only be available on desktop browsers and wasn’t really present on phones and tablets in the way it is today.
+Secondly, and most importantly, the web wasn’t really present on phones and tablets in the way it is today.
 Designing for one fixed resolution of 1024×768 used to be totally viable.